Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 Arbitrator listens to facts and evidence and renders an award.
 Mediator helps the parties define and understand the issues and each side’s interests.

 Parties present case, testify under oath.
-Parties vent feelings, tell story, engage in creative problem-solving.
+Parties vent feelings, tell a story, engage in creative problem-solving.

 For FINRA’s complete comparison, click here.